viniciussanchez/dataset-serialize/README.md

 ## JSON Nested Object

 Load JSON Nested Object in a simple way:
-* In the main dataset, create a field of type `TDataSetField`.
+* `[Recommended]`: Implement the detail master (TDataSet native feature) and call the function to load or export JSON using the main query.
-* Binds the field created in the master dataset in the `DataSetField` property of the secondary dataset.
+* `[Alternative]`: In the main dataset, create a field of type `TDataSetField` and binds the field created in the master dataset in the `DataSetField` property of the secondary dataset.

 See the sample: